ph0za/AlwaysAllowEVA/README.md

 # INSTALLATION
 Harmony V2 is a dependency.
 It is bundled with the AlwaysAllowEVA zip file.
-Copy the contents of the GameData folder in this zip file into the GameData folder for KSP, located at C:\Program Files (x86)\Steam\steamapps\common\Kerbal Space Program\GameData
+Copy the contents of the GameData folder in this zip file into the GameData folder for KSP.
+Overwrite any existing files, if prompted.